 Do you have the problem that when making beanies or hats they sometimes do not come out to be the right size and you have to frog the entire thing or just sell it as a different size?
 Well, I have the solution for you that allows you to change the hat size as you make it.

 Using my technique, I created the TIE UP BEANIE.
 Its starts with a rectangle (as if you were making a scarf) and then turning it into a beanie or hat or even a messy bun/ponytail beanie.
 It works for all of them.
 With the only difference of having it tied up like shoe laces in the back of the beanie.

-It does not just look, it is very functional.
-It can be made lose or snugly.
+It does not just look great, it is also very functional.
+It can be made loose or snug.
 It is your choice.
 I am in love with this beanie.
-Furthermore, I also used the shortened cable stitch making it even elegant on top of being functional.
+Furthermore, I also used the shortened cable stitch making it elegant and functional.

 Now, before I show you the materials and the actual free crochet pattern, please be sure to add this pattern to your Ravelry favorites by clicking the button below as that allows my pattern being shown to more people who might want to see it and also want to make it.